Solidarity, Inclusion, Imagery and Human Rights

 Initiatives we support

-- On the occasion of World Refugee Day, ECF, Goethe Institute, Italian Cultural Institute and BOZAR join forces for a series of events that focus on the situation of refugees in Europe and the world.
+- On the occasion of World Refugee Day, ECF, Goethe Institute, Italian Cultural Institute and BOZAR joined forces for a series of events that focus on the situation of refugees in Europe and the world.
 Including the exhibition A Lighthouse for Lampedusa by Thomas Kilpper, a debate with Lampedusa Mayor Giusy Nicolini, a concert by Brussels Jazz Orchestra and Syrian Refugee Big Band, and the screening of the Berlinale winner Fire at Sea (Fuocoammare) by Gianfranco Rosi capturing life on the Italian island of Lampedusa, a frontline in the European migrant crisis.
-Watch this video interview with Thomas Klipper and visit the exhibition at BOZAR until 8 September 2016.
+Watch this video interview with Thomas Klipper.

 - We also support Stichting Ondertussen, a network of artists and creative entrepreneurs, who have or never had to escape, which builds links between the residents of refugee centres and their local environment.